GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/saxml-on-gke/README.md

 If you want to make changes to the default configuration override the default values in the `terraform.tfvars` file.

 The Terraform configuration for the base environment utilizes the [gke-aiml](/ai-infrastructure/terraform-modules/gke-aiml/) Terraform module.
-If you need to make modifications beyond changing variable defaults, please refer to the module's documentation
+If you need to make modifications beyond changing variable defaults, please refer to the module's documentation.

 ##### Apply the configuration